 Mr. Tango Topics Responds: “Yes Sheila exactly that.
 Besides the Line of Dance, we also have what’s called the Lane of Dance.
 Which refers to ‘tracks’ of dancers as if they were in a racing lane, on a race track.
 That we ideally want to keep to our specific lane of dance, contained, so that we don’t impact others experience with our own dancing.”

 Flaw #1.
 This flaw refers to the very first rule of Leading Tango as a Social Dance.
-You do not step backwards in the line of dance!
+You do not step backward in the line of dance!
 The first step of the 8 Count does precisely that!
 Cue the Wrong Answer Sound.

 Flaw #2.
 This one occurs on step 2 of the of the Basic 8.
-It’s the Side step.
+It’s the Sidestep.
 Usually out of one’s Lane of Dance.

-For these three reasons the 8 Count Basic can not be used as a social dancing tool. 🙁
+For these three reasons, the 8 Count Basic cannot be used as a social dancing tool. 🙁

 What is a Useful 8 Count Basic ?
-Put simply it is a modification, and goes further by actually adding for variations on a theme.
-The modification has to do with orientation, and then actual rotation.
+Put simply it is a modification and goes further by actually adding for variations on a theme.
+The modification has to do with orientation and then actual rotation.
 That if you modify the orientation of certain steps and you rotate the resulting steps in certain ways then the 8 Count Basic becomes more than useful, it’s actually a lot of fun in nearly any embrace that you can come up with (including the Berlin Embrace)!
 Not only that there’s a possible surprise at the end that you weren’t expecting that’s sitting there!

 Difficulty Rating: (2.5 / 5)

 The Specific Steps of A Useful 8 Count ?
 1.)
 The Lead curves their back step with their Right.
 Instead of stepping straight back which would break the first rule of Argentine Social Dance, we curve it so that it doesn’t impact the oncoming dancing couple!
 The Follower matches that curve by stepping forwards with their Left into their lead.
 This, one, simple change is quite possibly the game changer for the entire Useful 8 Count!
 2.)
 The Lead steps side with their Left, and the Follower matches suit with their Right.
 3.)
-While a Cross or Parallel version is possible here by invoking a simple weight change, let’s keep things in Parallel Walking System – the Lead steps Diagonally Forward with their Right and incidentally stepping outside partner, and the Follower stepping Diagonally backwards with their Left.
+While a Cross or Parallel version is possible here by invoking a simple weight change, let’s keep things in Parallel Walking System – the Lead steps Diagonally Forward with their Right and incidentally stepping outside partner, and the Follower stepping Diagonally backward with their Left.
 4.)
-The Lead continues Diagonally Forward (the diagonal part is very important, because it continues the rotation of the couple) with their Left, and the Follower Diagonally Backwards with their Right.
+The Lead continues Diagonally Forward (the diagonal part is very important because it continues the rotation of the couple) with their Left, and the Follower Diagonally Backwards with their Right.
 5.)
 The Lead rotates at 90 degrees perpendicular to the lane of dance (and pivots, and it actually is a pivot) and comes to Collection as the Follower crosses their Left over their Right (The Completed Argentine Cross) matching the rotation of the Lead!
 6.)
 The Lead steps Diagonally BACKWARDS with their Left, and the Follower steps Diagonally Forwards with their Right.
 7.)
 The Lead passes through collection and steps side with their Right, while the Follower passes through collection and steps side with their left.
 There is another option that’s sitting here, a very important option!
 8.)
 Both partners come to Collection.

 The Other Options ?
 The video talks about, near the end of the sample above, that there are other options sitting here.
 There are loads of them, this video only touches on 4 of them.
 2 surprises and 2 options.
 But those surprises are astounding, and the options are implied from the title image: Sacadas!
 There are in fact 2 Sacadas that are embedding the modified version of A Useful 8 Count Basic.
 Truth be told one of those Sacadas is right there at the beginning of the non-useful version too!